 Amy Macdonald / 420 Race Coach

-Amy Macdonald is from Summit, New Jersey.
-She learned to sail on turnabouts at Southport Yacht Club in Maine.
-She later founded the varsity sailing team at Summit High School, and is the co-captain of the Bates College sailing team.
-She is a math major a Bates College.
-For the past two summers, Amy worked as a sailing instructor at Raritan Yacht Club.
-She has enjoyed getting to know the greater Portland area this summer through local regatta travel.
-Amy is looking forward to coaching the 420 racers – from Green Fleet to Championship – in her second summer at PYC.
+Amy Macdonald is from Summit, New Jersey and a summer resident of Southport, Maine.
+She learned to sail on turnabouts and 420s at Southport Yacht Club.
+She later founded the varsity sailing team at Summit High School, and is the current captain of the Bates College sailing team.
+Amy worked as a sailing instructor at Raritan Yacht Club before coming to Portland Yacht Club.
+This is her second summer coaching the 420 Green Fleet sailors at PYC.

 Chris Manson-Hing / Opti Race Coach

 Chris Manon-Hing is from Pleon/Eastern Yacht Club in Marblehead, Mass.
 He’s been sailing competitively since his Opti days, when he represented both the United States and the Trinidad and Tobago at youth regattas.
 He currently sails collegiately for Hobart William and Smith, where he is a double major in Political Science and International Relations.
 In addition, Chris trains on Narca 17s as a member of the US Sailing Team Development Program and regularly crews on a J109 called Emoticon.
 Chris was the PYC 420 race team last summer, and is coaching the Opti race team in summer 2017.

 Kyle Dochoda / Opti Green Coach

 Kyle is from St. Petersburg, Florida.
 He was captain the of the Shorecrest High School sailing team.
 During the summers he raced out of St. Petersburg Yacht Club.
 He placed second at the C420 Nationals in 2016.
 Kyle will be attending Boston University in the fall.
 This is his first summer at PYC.